What your email address says about you

 If you have your own domain, then adding a web site later on becomes easier.
 The domain is already in place!

 Say you want to remodel your kitchen and a friend gave you a couple of business cards.
-Which email address inspires more confidence? or email@example.com?
+Which email address inspires more confidence? email@example.com or firstname.lastname@example.org?
 The difference is clear!
 (These are just examples!)

 Reassuring the Recipient